MyCollab/mycollab/README.md

 1. Download MyCollab - http://www.mycollab.com/pricing/download/
 2. Follow installation guideline at http://wiki.mycollab.com/Installation_Guideline

-If you need understand more MyCollab advanced configuration settings, please visit link http://wiki.mycollab.com/Configuration.
+If you need to understand more MyCollab advanced configuration settings, please visit the link http://wiki.mycollab.com/Configuration.
 You will finish reading and understanding in a matter of minutes.

 ## Document
 MyCollab is documented at http://wiki.mycollab.com.
 There are must read wiki articles if it is the first time you use MyCollab
 * Installation http://wiki.mycollab.com/Installation_Guideline
 * Configuration http://wiki.mycollab.com/Configuration

-If you want to customize MyCollab, following links are useful for you:
+If you want to customize MyCollab, following links are useful to you:
 * Setup MyCollab in Eclipse workspace http://wiki.mycollab.com/Set_up_Eclipse_workspace
 * Start customize MyCollab http://wiki.mycollab.com/How_to_customize_MyCollab